 This unique combination of skills and experiences has enabled Lightkeeper to create the world's leading Portfolio Intelligence tool.

-Aaron earned his BA in Information Systems Management at Florida Atlantic University while working full time at the bank.
+Aaron earned his BA in Information Systems Management at Florida Atlantic University while working full time at the PNC.
+Aaron and his wife live in Cambridge, MA.
 When not tinkering with the latest programming language, Aaron is diving the Florida Keys, snowboarding in Colorado, or playing racquetball at the local gym.

 Ahmed was involved with several projects at EVRY AB with a variety of responsibilities.
 These included building scalable and highly secured financial bank services, working as a web developer with the newest and most cutting-edge technologies as well as leading an outsourced team of developers in India.